MolScribe: Robust Molecular Structure Recognition with Image-To-Graph Generation: Molecular Structure Recognition

+where $A_{<i}$ stands for the atoms before $a_i$.
+Inspired by the object detection model Pix2Seq~\cite{pix2seq}, our atom predictor simultaneously predicts atom labels and coordinates.
+Specifically, we construct a sequence of discrete tokens as the output format of the atom predictor,

+where each atom $a_i$ corresponds to three tokens $l_i$, $\hat{x}_i$ and $\hat{y}_i$. $l_i$ is the atom's SMILES specification, including the element identity, isotope, formal charge, and implicit hydrogen count. $\hat{x}_i$ and $\hat{y}_i$ are discrete values representing the atom's coordinates defined by binning, i.e.,

+where $H$ and $W$ are the height and width of the input image, respectively, and $n_\text{bins}$ is a hyperparameter for the number of bins.
+This discretization is designed to simplify the model architecture.
+As the sequence $S^A$ contains all the atom labels and coordinates, we implement the atom predictor to generate it autoregressively,

+In practice, we split the molecule's SMILES string with an atom-wise tokenizer~\cite{atomwise_tokenizer} into atom labels and append the coordinate tokens to them.
+The other tokens in the SMILES string, such as parentheses, bond symbols and digits, indicate connections among the atoms and are helpful to the model, so we keep them in the output sequence $S^A$.
+These tokens are not associated with coordinates.

-The bond predictor is a feedforward network that operates on each pair of atoms.
-The decoder converts sequence $[s_1, s_2, \dots, s_{n'}]$ into hidden representations $[h_1, h_2, \dots, h_{n'}]$.
-For each atom $a_i$ which corresponds to tokens $s_k, s_{k+1}, s_{k+2}$ (label token $\ell_i$, coordinates tokens $x_i$ and $y_i$), we take $h_{k+2}$ as the atom representation.
-For each atom pair, we concatenate the representations of both atoms as the input to the bond predictor, which classifies the bond type.
+The bond predictor is a feedforward network that predicts the bond between each pair of atoms (see \Cref{fig:molmodel}).
+Each atom $a_i$ is represented as a vector $\vh_{a_i}$, the hidden state of its last token in the decoder output.
+For each pair $a_i$ and $a_j$, we concatenate their representations to form the input to the bond predictor, which classifies the bond type.
 Formally,

-where $bond(a_i, a_j)$ represents the bond type between $a_j$ and $a_j$.
-An extra ``None'' type is included to indicate no bond exists between the atom pair.